oldsj/blog.jamesolds.me/content/authors/jamesolds/_index.md

 # - Visitors
 ---

 My professional career began in 2009 when I enlisted in the US Navy as an Information Systems Technician, but I have been obsessed with computers ever since the day my parents brought home a our first computer, a Tandy.
 I have been lucky enough to be able to work on interesting projects with really smart people, picking up network engineering early on in my career.
 After separating from the Navy, I became very interested in automation and software development while working on my BS in Software Development and Security.
-Today I apply my knowledge of software engineering towards automating and abstracting infrastructure to help make medicare better for millions of Americans.
+Today I leverage my experience across a diverse range of industries and technologies to automate and abstract infrastructure.